MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Import-Module.md

 Function        Get-NetFirewallSetting                             NetSecurity

 The fifth command uses the **Get-NetFirewallRule** cmdlet to get Windows Remote Management firewall rules on the Server01 computer.
 This command is equivalent to using the Invoke-Command cmdlet to run a **Get-NetFirewallRule** command on the session in the $s variable ([CODE_Snippit]Invoke-Command -Session $s {Get-NetFirewallRule -DisplayName "Windows Remote Management*"[CODE_Snippit]}).
-PS C:\> Get-NetFirewallRule -DisplayName "Windows Remote Management*" | Format-Table -Property DisplayName, Name -AutoSize DisplayName                                              Name
+PS> Get-NetFirewallRule -DisplayName "Windows Remote Management*" | Format-Table -Property DisplayName, Name -AutoSize DisplayName                                              Name
 -----------                                              ----
 Windows Remote Management (HTTP-In)                      WINRM-HTTP-In-TCP